 Anorexia Nervosa is an eating disorder manifested when a person refuses to eat an adequate amount of food or is unable to maintain the minimal weight for a person's body mass index (BMI).
-Individuals with anorexia often have a distorted body image (seeing themselves as fat or bulky in certain areas) and have an intense fear of gaining weight or becoming fat.
-Therefore, restricting the intake of food serves the function of maintaining their desired weight or appearance.
-Alternatively they may engage purging behaviors (using laxatives, exercising excessively) to lose weight.
+Individuals with anorexia often have a distorted body image.
+Those with anorexia view themselves as fat or bulky in certain areas. and have an intense fear of gaining weight or becoming fat.
+Restricting the intake of food serves the function of maintaining their desired weight or appearance.
+Alternatively they may engage in purging behaviors, use laxatives, or exercise excessively to lose weight.

-In the United States, an estimated 0.9 percent of females and 0.3 percent of males suffer from anorexia nervosa in their lifetime with an increase in the age group of 15- to 19-year-old girls, based on national epidemiology surveys.
+In the United States, an estimated 0.9 percent of females and 0.3 percent of males suffer from anorexia nervosa in their lifetime with an increase in the age group of 15- to 19-year-old girls.

 Anorexia nervosa is one of the three major types of feeding and eating disorders; the other categories are bulimia nervosa and binge eating disorder.
 Anorexia nervosa is characterized by a person's refusal to stay at the minimum body weight considered normal for the person's age and height.
 It may emerge as a restricting type disorder or a binge-eating/purging type disorder.